A Beginner's Guide to Light Bulbs: Decoding Electricians' Terminology

 FAQ Section:

-Can I utilize LED bulbs in a fixture that requires incandescent bulbs?
+Can I utilize LED bulbs in a fixture that needs incandescent bulbs?

-Which is the best efficient bulb?
+What is the most efficient type of bulb?

-LED bulbs are the most energy-efficient and longest-lasting kind of bulb.
+They are also the most efficient and longest-lasting kind of bulb.

 When should I change my light bulbs?